NJ-CRC, EDA Announce the 1st NJ Cannabis Grant Money Winners

 “It was a hard fight,” Assemblywoman Angela McKnight (LD-31) said of legalization.
 “We came together and made it work.”

-The event took place at the upcoming NightJar dispensary in Bloomfield in Essex County.
+The event took place at the upcoming NightJar dispensary in Bloomfield, Essex County.

-“We actually had to change our ordinance seven different time to make it work for as many businesses as possible,” Bloomfield Mayor Michael Venezia noted.
+“We actually had to change our ordinance seven different times to make it work for as many businesses as possible,” Bloomfield Mayor Michael Venezia noted.

 He explained 8 New Jersey adult use cannabis dispensaries are now allowed after they changed the rules.